LuisPalacios/Common-iOS_OSX-Framework/README.md

 <a name="resources" />
 iOS Framework: Resources and Bundles
 ----------------------------------------
-I'm not using this section, so I'm just leaving the original from jverkoey: <a href="https://github.com/jverkoey/iOS-Framework">How to create, develop, and distribute iOS Static Frameworks quickly and efficiently</a>.
+I'm not using this section, I mean, I do not have resources and bundles in my framework to add, so I have not documented this section as per my project example.
+As this is important I'm just leaving the original from jverkoey: <a href="https://github.com/jverkoey/iOS-Framework">How to create, develop, and distribute iOS Static Frameworks quickly and efficiently</a>.

 To distribute resources with a framework, we are going to provide the developer with a separate .bundle that contains all of the strings and resources.
 This distribution method provides a number